szabgab/slides/python-functional-programming/src/iterables.md

 ## range

-The `range` function returns something, we can use the for-in loop to iterate over it and we'll get back the expected numbers.
+The `range` function returns something, that we can use in a **for-in** loop to iterate over and we'll get the expected numbers.

 However, if we print the value that we got back from the `range` function it looks strange.
+It looks exactly as we called it.
-It is the `range` object.
+This is the representation of the `range` object.

 Unlike in Python 2, here in Python 3 the `range` function does **not** return a list of numbers.
 It returns an object that allows us to iterate over the numbers, but it does not hold the numbers.